 Considering the nature and characteristics of the Group's business, as well as the processes implemented for the monitoring and mitigation of interest rate risk, the Group also analyses the behaviour of VaR ("Value at Risk") related to interest rate risk.
-VaR is calculated using the historical simulation approach, based on a one year rate history, a one-day holding period, and a 99% confidence interval.
+VaR is calculated using the historical simulation approach, a one-day holding period, and a 99% confidence interval.
 This model is validated with back tests.

 Within the scope of ICAAP, the Group has been applying the VaR methodology for the allocation of economic capital to interest rate risk.
-The economic capital requirements for this risk are calculated through the historical simulation, based on a ten-year historical rate, a one-year holding period and a 99.9% confidence interval.
+The economic capital requirements for this risk are calculated through the historical simulationa one-year holding period and a 99.9% confidence interval.